iquiw/company-ghc/README.rst

 If number of candidates is 0 or nil, it might be problem related to ``ghc-mod``.
 Try again with setting ``ghc-debug`` to ``t`` and see if there is any error in ``*GHC Debug*`` buffer.

+If even "Prelude" has 0 candidate, possibly ``ghc-boot`` has not been called or failed to run.
+Check ghc-mod configuration (Ref. `ghc-mod manual`_) or whether ``ghc-mod boot`` command from shell or command prompt succeeds in the project directory.

 License
 =======